Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Identification and estimation

-\end{enumerate} \end{theorem} Based on the asymptotic normality of $\hat{\Phi}^*_t$, a $(1-\alpha)100\%$ confidence interval can be constructed as in Section~\ref{sec: estPLOTadj}, but its validity demands stronger rate conditions than for $\hat{\Psi}^*_t$ (see the product rate requirements stated in condition 4).
+A drawback relative to the estimator \eqref{MargUnadjEffect} is the requirement of rate conditions on the nuisance estimators (which are moreover stronger than those imposed on the semiparametric efficient estimator for $\Psi_t$ in Appendix A).
 These can be achieved, for instance, when both estimators of the nuisance functions in the product converge at a rate faster than $n^{-1/4}$, or when one is estimated at parametric rate while the other is merely consistent.
-This compensation in convergence rates — often called rate double robustness — is, however, less compelling here than in the case of AIPW estimators of the ATE.
-The reason is that both factors in the product involve $p_{a,s}(L)$ and $\hat{p}_{a,s}(L)$, making it less plausible that one can converge quickly when the other converges slowly.
-This also aligns with the fact that the estimator no longer exhibits model double robustness.
-Nevertheless, since $\mathbb{P}\left[ \{p_{a,s}(L)\mu_{a,s,s}(L)-\hat{p}_{a,s}(L)\hat{\mu}_{a,s,s}(L)\}^2\right]^{1/2}$ can be upper bounded by
+This compensation in convergence rates — often called rate double robustness — is, however, slightly more restrictive here than in the case of AIPW estimators of the ATE.

-meaningful forms of rate double robustness can still arise if $\mu_{a,s,s}(L)=0$ almost surely.
-In that case, the first term in (\ref{uppboundrate}) dominates and condition 4 in Theorem \ref{th: CPLOT} simplifies to
+To estimate the nuisance functions $p_{a,u}(L_i)$ and $\mu_{a,s,u}(L_i)$, we employ cross-fitting with two complementary strategies tailored to survival and longitudinal outcomes.
+First, conditional survival probabilities $p_{a,u}(L) = P(T > u| A=a, L)$ are estimated using survival random forests \citep{ishwaran2008random}, fitted within training folds and used to obtain out-of-fold predictions under treatment and control regimes ($a=1,0$).
+Second, for the conditional mean outcome regressions $\mu_{a,s,s}(L)=E\{Y(s)|A=a, T > s, L\}$ and $\mu_{a,s,s-1}(L)=E\{Y(s)|A=a, T > s-1, L\}$, we utilize Super Learner \citep{van2007super}, applied to appropriately constructed long-format data sets indexed by time $s$.
+Specifically, at each fold we stack observations across time points, restricting to those at risk at the relevant horizon, and fit ensemble regressions separately for the treated and control arms.
+In our implementation, the Super Learner library consists of main effect generalized linear models (with and without elastic-net regularization), random forests, and generalized additive models.
+Out-of-fold predictions are then generated at each $s \leq t$.
+This cross-fitted procedure ensures valid nuisance estimates while mitigating overfitting.